 - If your child needs assessing by an outside agency, e.g. Educational Psychology Service, we will support you in liaising with the service and share any follow up reports

-We support parent/carers complete any paperwork or share contact details of organisations that can help you
+- We support parent/carers to complete any paperwork or share contact details of organisations that can help you

-Pupils with a Health, Education and Care Plan or a specific need for additional communication will have a Home-School Contact book which parents/carers are encouraged to us
+- Pupils with a Health, Education and Care Plan or a specific need for additional communication will have a Home-School Contact book which parents/carers are encouraged to use

-We also recognise that to make a difference we need to support your own parental and learning skills so you can pass this on to your child.
-The school hosts a number of Family Learning sessions and a Family Learning Morning.
+- We also recognise that to make a difference we need to support your own parental and learning skills so you can pass this on to your child.
+The school hosts a number of Family Learning sessions and a Family Learning Afternoon.
 These sessions provide opportunities for parents/carers to learn alongside their children.
 This helps parents/carers feel confident when supporting their child.
 These sessions have had significant benefit for specific target groups of pupils and have helped to raise pupil self-esteem and gain parental confidence.
 They also appear to have impacted on attitudes and progress.
-If relevant, resources are provided to support targets on pupils Westfield Support Plan.
+If relevant, resources are provided to support targets on pupils’ Westfield Support Plans.